rthorn/The-Barricade/README.md

 ## Gameplay

 Waves of French soldiers are attacking your barricade.
 Before they arrive, you'll __Prepare__ for the upcoming battle by placing amis either on the central barricade or in the Corinthe building.
 Your *amis* can fire at the soldiers from either location, but if nobody is on a given section of the barricade it will fall quicker.
-Sadly, those on the barricade will be in the line of fire so prepare thoughfully.
+Sadly, those on the barricade will be in the line of fire, so prepare thoughtfully.

 Once the battle begins, *amis* in Corinthe will not be able to leave and get on the barricade, but those on the barricade or not currently fighting will be able to move around freely.